 Does a life consisting of loneliness, depression, anxiety, and constraining exercise sound pleasant?
 I don‘t think so.
 Still, I listened to that voice in my head tricking me into believing that one day, I‘d be happy with myself – as long as I kept my thigh gap and my six-pack as visible as possible.

 Well, let me tell you: that is a big, huge lie.

-When living with an eating disorder, you’ll problem never think, “I‘m going to stop right here.
+When living with an eating disorder, you’ll probably never think, “I‘m going to stop right here.
 This is the perfect body.
 This is exactly what I was longing for!“

 The concept of anorexia is always more.
 More inches to lose, more calories to avoid.
 And more pain to find.

 But what if there’s more to life?
 Outside of the need to control your food intake?

 Most people with eating disorders are batting some kind of loneliness.
 And most of us have a deep desire for love.

 We try to fill this by either moving towards or away from food.
 And by trying to control food.
 But this just leaves us feeling even more empty.
 It‘s a vicious cycle.

 What’s the cure for this?
 I believe love is the cure.
 Slowly but surely learning to love.
 Loving ourselves as well as others.

 Start by taking a step back and thinking of who you truly are behind that body of yours.